-As of the date of this prospectus, nine Stage IV (M1a-c) metastatic and unresectable melanoma patients have been treated in our clinical Phase 1/2a trial; five at dose level 1, three at dose level 2 and one at dose level 3.
-Dose escalation up to 2000 $\mu$ g of total peptides (dose level 3) is ongoing and no dose limiting adverse events have been observed for dose level 1 and 2.
+As of the date of this prospectus, eight Stage IV (M1a-c) metastatic and unresectable melanoma patients have been treated with EVX-01; five at dose level 1 and three at dose level 2.
+Dose escalation up to 2000 $\mu g$ of total peptides (dose level 3) is ongoing and no dose limiting adverse events have been observed for dose level 1 and 2.